the-eridanus/app-thorchain/README.md

     Enjoy :)

-6. For VSCode, open `.vscode/launch.json` and change `gdbpath` to be correct for your `arm-none-eabi-gdb` Whilst your `make zemu_debug` is running, press VSCode attach to gdbserver.
+6. For VSCode, open `.vscode/launch.json` and change `gdbpath` to be correct for your `arm-none-eabi-gdb`.
+    Whilst your `make zemu_debug` is running (waiting), press VSCode attach to gdbserver.
 Enjoy :)

 ## Using a real device